 As challenges came and went, education played an important and steady role in her life.
 She completed her bachelor’s degree at the California State University – Fullerton.
 She also earned two project management certificates at the California University – Irvine, and was recognized with an Alumni Achievement award.
 Nguyen has brought that same enthusiasm to her work in the Master of Science in Project Management program at UW-Platteville and the Distance Learning Student Advisory Board.

 Outside of her studies, Nguyen serves as the National Manager for Program and Technology Integration at Kia Motors America.
 She also works as a motivational speaker for professional conferences and charity events, as well as raising her two young daughters.

 About UW-Platteville Distance Education

-The University of Wisconsin-Platteville offers five master’s degrees entirely online in criminal justice, organizational change leadership, project management, engineering, and integrated supply chain management, along with bachelor’s degrees in business administration and criminal justice at a distance.
-Visit GoUWP.com, call 800.362.5460 or email DistanceEd@uwplatt.edu to learn more about online opportunities at UW-Platteville.
+UW-Platteville offers five master’s degrees entirely online, along with bachelor’s degrees at a distance.
+Visit UW-Platteville's online degree programs, call 800.362.5460 or email DistanceEd@uwplatt.edu to learn more about our programs and scholarships.

 Subscribe to Distance Education Announcements using our RSS feed.